 Our MSc in Mathematical Sciences is a flexible and challenging programme, taught by leading experts in the field.
-It allows you to develop a wide range of mathematical techniques and gives you a solid foundation to progress to research and employment at the highest levels.
+It allows you to develop a wide range of mathematical techniques and gives you a solid foundation for further research or employment at the highest levels.

 Under the guidance of an academic mentor, you will be offered a choice of units spanning the breadth of mathematics.
-The programme offers a huge variety of possible combinations of units and themes, allowing you to add units from other schools to create an MSc which matches your interests.
-Its taught element is followed in June by your chosen research project, which is supervised by an experienced research academic.
+There is a wide variety of combinations of units and themes, allowing you to add units from other schools to create an MSc that closely matches your interests.
+The taught element is followed by your chosen research project, which is supervised by an experienced research academic.

 University of Bristol students and graduates can benefit from a ten per cent reduction in tuition fees for postgraduate study.
 Check your eligibility for an alumni scholarship.